 Understanding Digital Gold Investments

 Digital Gold is an electronic form of currency that is based on units of physical gold.
 The owner of the digital gold has a claim on its physical counterpart but, more often than not, never chooses to ‘collect’ on the gold.
-Instead, the digital gold can be held, sold, or used to make purchases.
+Instead, digital gold can be held, sold, or used to make purchases.

 Ultimately, digital gold has to be issued and underwritten by a company or institution.
 This adds substantial counterparty risk.
 Some digital gold is recorded in the same blockchain format as cryptocurrencies and is held as tokens in a digital wallet and sold on exchanges.
 This association with cryptocurrencies may be detrimental to its reputation.
 However, some investors argue that, unlike other cryptocurrencies, digital gold is backed by physical product.